knowit/snappysense/aws/SETUP.md

 Similarly `delete-table` can be used to delete tables that need to be cleaned out before creating them afresh.

+In the AWS dashboard, you should be able to visit *DynamoDB* and then click on Tables to see that there are five empty tables at this point, `snappy_device` and so on.

-There is a test script, `test-code/snappysense-demo-data.sh`, that may be useful.
+There is also a test script, `test-code/snappysense-demo-data.sh`, that may be useful reading.

 ### Adding data to the database without any UI